 St. Mary’s church in Gorzów (Landsberg) was built in the second half of the 13th century as a municipal parish church.
 It was erected by a building workshop operating an advanced brick technique, coming from the Cistercian circle.
 The construction had to start after 1257, when the town was founded, because the layout of the temple was coordinated with the town’s layout.
 The works were probably completed in their basic framework before the end of the 13th century, because in 1298 the right of patronage over the church was transferred to the collegiate church in Myślibórz (if the construction was not completed, the patron could not count on income from the parish, and would have to support expensive works).

-The church was erected as a brick gothic, pseudo-basilica with three aisles, a massive tower at the west elevation (slightly wider than the naves), and a sacristy in the shape of a rectangle on the north side.
+The church was erected as a brick Gothic, pseudo-basilica with three aisles, a massive tower at the west elevation (slightly wider than the naves), and a sacristy in the shape of a rectangle on the north side.
 The chancel at the beginning was not separated from the external block, and the building was ended from the east by a straight wall.
 Thanks to this, from the outside the church presented itself as a compact, massive and powerful solid.
 Polygonal ended chancel, much narrower than the naves, was added only in the second half of the fifteenth century.
-This is evidenced by decorative blendes on the older eastern wall (which was originally an external wall intended for viewing), differences in the proportions and articulation of the façades of both parts, and above all, differences in technique (other dimensions of bricks, profiling, no wall toothing).
+This is evidenced by decorative blendes on the older eastern wall (which was originally an external wall intended for viewing), differences in the proportions and articulation of the façades of both parts, and above all, differences in technique (other dimensions of bricks, moulding, no wall toothing).
 The chancel outside is covered with buttresses, while the facades of the naves are covered with pilaster strips, the walls of the choir are also higher than the older walls.
 The windows of the church are ogival arched and relatively narrow, placed in deep reveals, revealing considerable thickness of the wall.